How to Schedule a 5-Day Program in a 4-Day Homeschool Week

 For example, in the World History Programs Sonlight B and Sonlight C, Hillyer’s A Child’s History of the World takes longer to read than The Usborne Book of World History.
 Ideally, you’d double up on the Usborne book, and not double up on Hillyer.
 Or if you did double up on Hillyer, you wouldn’t also double up on Science that day.

-This method works best after you can get a sense of which assignments will take longer, without stressing about getting every last bit on the day that it should be done.
+This method works best after you can get a sense of which assignments will take longer, without stressing about getting every last bit done on the day that it is scheduled to be done.

 To put it another way: this method works well if you can feel good about moving forward in all subjects, without feeling stressed about being in slightly different places in the Instructor’s Guide.